-As with the rest of the IFS, the observation world has built up over more than 20 years and is still in constant development.
+As with the rest of the IFS, the observation world has built up over more than 30 years and is still in constant development.
 Processing takes place in different layers of code, from ancient parts of the original IFS, through to more OOPS encapsulations.
 We are constantly working to remove and refactor the older layers of code, but this is an ongoing task.
-Many areas and concepts are now 'deprecated', in other words they still provide important functions but they are expected to disappear in future cycles and they should not be involved in new developments.
-Where possible, this is clearly stated in the current documentation, and their descriptions have been moved to a special section: Chapter 5.
+Some areas and concepts are now 'deprecated', in other words they still provide important functions but they are expected to disappear in future cycles and they should not be involved in new developments.
 More broadly, the exercise of documenting code is a good way to understanding its inadequacies and indicating ways its design could be improved; thus it also tries to identify areas that could be rationalised in future cycles.
 To understand the code as it stands, it is worth knowing the history of such developments.
 For example, before the ODB was introduced, observations were stored in a data structure called CMA, and concepts from the CMA live on in many places, some good, others outdated and in the process of being refactored.
-Parts of the processing for conventional observations have been exported into the COPE project, and the ability to call observation operators has now been encapsulated for OOPS, but areas such as setup and screening have not seen so much development.
+The ability to call observation operators has now been encapsulated for OOPS, but areas such as setup and screening have not seen so much development.